axolteanu/crossword/README.md

 All Across and Down clues follow.
 A clue should have the index number first followed by a space and the clue.
 All Across clues are preceded by ACROSS.
 All Down clues are preceded by DOWN.

-A sample data file 'crossword-import.txt' is provided.
+A sample data file 'crossword-data.txt' is provided.

 This data comes from 'sample-crossword.pdf' which contains a crossword by Penny Dell taken from "https://www.arkadium.com/games/daily-crossword-pennydell/".